 Generally speaking, you can trust the doctor provided to you by the employer.
 The doctor still has all the same professional standards of any other doctor, and is meant to diagnose and treat your on-the-job injury.
 However, you should be aware that the doctor’s report will have a large impact on the benefits you will be eligible to receive.
 The doctor is being paid by the employer or the insurance of the employer and may be incentivized to minimize the seriousness of your injury.

 In dealing with the employer’s doctors you should be absolutely honest and answer every question needed to complete your medical attention.
 However, in answering questions you should be clear about how your medical history relates to the current on the job injury.
 You should tell the doctor about any major surgeries or diagnosed chronic problems.

 Alabama law allows you to change physicians.
 The employer or its workers’ compensation carrier will provide a Panel of Four physicians and you choose one to be your new authorized treating physician.

 If you have any questions about doctors, medical treatment or work-related injuries, please call the attorneys at the Nomberg Law Firm (205) 930-6900.

 Bernard D. Nomberg has practiced workers’ compensation law in Alabama for more than 20 years.
 Bernard has earned an AV rating from Martindale-Hubbell’s peer-review rating.
 He has been selected a Super Lawyer by Super Lawyers Magazine as well as a Top Rated Attorney by B-Metro Magazine.

-The Birmingham, Alabama law firm of The Nomberg Law Firm practices: Workers’ Compensation, Personal Injury, Automobile Accidents, Car Accidents, Social Security Disability Claims, Work Place Accidents, Workman’s Comp, and On-the-Job Accidents.
+The Nomberg Law Firm of Birmingham, Alabama, practices: Workers’ Compensation, Personal Injury, Automobile Accidents, Car Accidents, Social Security Disability Claims, Work Place Accidents, Workman’s Comp, On-the-Job Accidents, and Bankruptcy Law matters..